adkSpence/adkspence.github.io/_projects/abscondo.md

 ---
 The application written in `Java 10`, is built on the Model-View-Controller (MVC) architecture, ensuring a clear separation of concerns, enhancing maintainability, and facilitating scalability.
 Here's how each component contributes to the application's architecture:

 1. **Model Layer:** The model layer, pivotal to our application's cryptographic functionality, encompasses classes responsible for cryptographic operations and database interactions.
-Notably: Cryptographic Components and Database Interaction.

 2. **View:** The view layer is designed with user experience in mind, providing intuitive and responsive interfaces for user interaction.